dracory/base/wf/README.md

 - **State Management**: Track and persist workflow execution state
 - **Pause and Resume**: Ability to pause, save, and resume workflow execution
 - **Testable**: Designed with testing in mind

+## When to Use This Package

+This package is ideal for:

+- Data processing pipelines
+- Automated build processes
+- ETL workflows
+- Batch processing jobs
+- Service orchestration
+- Automated testing pipelines
+- Any process that can be executed programmatically

+It is not suitable for:

+- Human-driven approval workflows
+- Manual review processes
+- Step-by-step form completion
+- Processes requiring manual intervention
+- Business processes with human decision points

 ## Core Components